We are open from 9 AM – 3 PM on July 4th, 2026

 Ingrown Toenail Removal

-At Little Spurs Pediatric Urgent Care, we provide expert care for ingrown toenails and nail injuries.
+At Little Spurs Pediatric Urgent Care, we provide expert kids urgent care for ingrown toenails and nail injuries.
 If your child is experiencing discomfort from a mild ingrown nail or has had minor trauma to their toenail, our team can safely remove or repair the affected nail.
 We prioritize gentle, effective treatment to relieve pain and promote healing, ensuring your child is back to feeling their best in no time.

 FAQs